haotian2006/HelperDocs-contributions/Fixing Errors.md

-# Debugging
+# Fixing Errors
-Debugging is a process where you use prints or other methods to find out what is wrong with your code
+This section will go over some basics on how to fix or find errors

 # Print Debugging
 This type of debugging can be used in most languages with ways to log code.
 Print debugging mainly consists of adding print statements to find out what wrong